uniwue-rz/uw_a11y_check/README.md

 # TYPO3 a11y check

+This TYPO3 extension has been developed for the [Julius-Maximilians-Universität Würzburg](https://www.uni-wuerzburg.de).

 ## What is it?
 The TYPO3 extension "uw_a11y_check" aims to provide the functionality to evaluate **editor generated content** against a configurable set of accessibility checks.